-What is an Eco-Friendly Bed Frame?
+What is a Non-Toxic and Eco-Friendly Bed Frame?

 Most plywood, particleboard, or engineered wood is made with glue that contains formaldehyde.
 As a Volatile Organic Compound (VOC) and probable carcinogen, formaldehyde is an environmental and health risk for yourself and the workers producing that product.

 That said, are some plywood/engineered woods that do not contain formaldehyde.
 But if the product page doesn’t specifically state that the product is formaldehyde-free, then you’ll want to inquire with the company.

 Another material to consider if you’re looking for non-toxic furniture is solid metal, due to its durability, easy maintenance, and recyclability.
 However, this option isn’t so eco-friendly if that metal was newly mined, so look for recycled metal if you want to go this route!

 Of course, although wood is renewable, it’s not always sustainably sourced.
 Look at a company’s About or Sustainability pages to see what information they can provide about how the wood they use is harvested and where it is sourced from.
 Look for things like:

 - Local sourcing.
 This minimizes the product’s carbon footprint and typically means that a company has more transparency into their supply chain.

 - FSC-certified.
 While not perfect, the Forest Stewardship Council seal is the most widely used third-party verification for sustainably-sourced wood.